 What is the Family First Prevention Services Act and how will it impact Indiana?

 The Family First Prevention Services Act, also known as the Family First Act, is a federal law that was adopted in 2018 and based on several core principles.
 You can find the full piece of legislation here.
-Research has proven that growing up in a family is essential and best for all children, especially those who have experienced abuse or neglect.
+Research shows that kids do best when they’re able to safely grow up in their own families.
+Children who do need to be removed should be placed in family-based settings whenever possible.
 The child welfare system will work toward keeping families together by providing access to the right prevention services for the right family, to ensure a stable and safe environment focused on long-term success.
-Children who are served by the child welfare system need to have the right options, at the right time, with the right services for themselves and their families.

 The Family First Act seems focused on preventing foster care.
 How can Indiana ensure children will stay safe if there is evidence of abuse or neglect in the home?

 Indiana launched its Family Preservation Services program on June 1, 2020, to ensure that families have evidence-based supports so that children can safely remain in their own homes whenever possible.
 These comprehensive services are focused on ensuring child safety through regular, in-home, face-to-face contact.
 They focus on the development of research-proven protective factors and provide concrete supports (housing supports, utility assistance, etc.) when necessary to keep families together.

 What are the services that will be delivered to families once DCS implements the Family First Act?

 Indiana implemented its Family Preservation Services program on June 1, 2020.
 These services include evidence-based interventions delivered by qualified professionals and are available in all 92 counties of the state.
 Indiana’s Family First Prevention Plan received approval on June 30, 2022, and the state can now claim federal dollars to support the interventions included in the plan.